sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part2.md

   generic(size : natural);
   port(
     clk, rst : in std_logic;
-    output   : view streaming_master of streaming_bus(data(size downto 0))
+    output   : view streaming_master of streaming_bus(data(size-1 downto 0))
   );
 end;
 ```

-Using constraint records subtypes and explicitly defining the subtype we reuse the mode view for multiple subtypes
+Using constrained records subtypes and explicitly defining the subtype we reuse the mode view for multiple subtypes
 of the same record.

 It is also possible to nest interfaces, e.g. you can combine the “input” and “output” interfaces of the “processor”